AdaCore/training_material/courses/ada_essentials/080_expressions/05-quantified_expressions.rst

    begin
      for C of Set loop
        if Predicate (C) then
-         return True;  -- Predicate need only be true for one end if;
+         return True;  -- Predicate must be true for at least one end if;
      end loop;
      return False;